JohanAlvedal/PumpSteer/README.md

 # PumpSteer

 PumpSteer is a custom Home Assistant integration that dynamically optimizes your heat pump by manipulating the outdoor temperature sensor input.
-It helps save energy and money by adjusting your heatin[...]
+It helps save energy and money by adjusting your heating.

 **This control system regulates heat supply solely based on outdoor temperature and lacks direct integration with your existing heating system.
-Therefore, it requires that the basic settings in your h[...]
+Therefore, it requires that the basic settings in your house is ok.

 <a href="https://www.buymeacoffee.com/alvjo" target="_blank">
   <img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 40px !important;width: 200px !important;">